 Undergraduate Clinical Supervisor Staff Development

 As a clinical supervisor you are eligible to apply for the Clinical School’s Integrated Foundations of Medical Education (IFME) programme.
 This programme offers an opportunity to develop your teaching as well as a forum to have regular contact with the clinical school and with other multiprofessional educators.
-The sessions are a mix of half day and evening sessions with additional self-directed activities.
+The sessions run over a period of six months and are a mix of half day and evening sessions with additional self-directed activities.
 More details about this programme, including how and when you can apply can be found here: Integrated Foundations of Medical Education (IFME) programme.

 *unless you are appointed specifically as an Addenbrookes Paediatric Clinical Supervisor.
 Please refer to the guidance from the Addenbrookes Paediatric Department Manager.